Attachment parenting: Instinct and nature

 Even in the United States, there are minority groups which can be classified as highly "traditional", none of them practicing attachment parenting.
-Amish mothers for example co-sleep with their infants, but only for the first several months; they never let their infants and toddlers out of view, but they don't wear them while they are working.
+Amish mothers for example co-sleep with their infants, but only for the first several months; they never let their infants and toddlers out of view, but they do not wear them while they are working.
 From very early on, Amish children are raised to serve God, family, and community rather than to express their own needs.
 The infants of orthodox Jews traditionally sleep in cradles.
 In communities where there is no eruv, Jewish parents are not allowed to carry their children about on Shabbat.
 Native Americans traditionally used cradleboards which could be worn, but which involved minimal physical touch of mother and child.

 Optimal development of the child

 As Suzanne M. Cox (Northwestern University) has pointed out, neither attachment theory nor attachment parenting offer a general outline of the optimal development of the child, which could be used to empirically measure the efficacy of attachment parenting.
 The Searses promise parenting results such as increased independence, confidence, health, physical growth, improved development of the motor and language skills, good manners, conscientiousness, social competence, sense of justice, altruism, sensitivity, empathy, concentration, self-control, and intelligence.
 However, there is no conclusive evidence from empirical research that supports such claims.

 The ultimate target of child rearing is, according to Sears, happiness.
 Similar to the German catholic Albert Wunsch, Sears therefore ranks among those parenting advisors whose philosophies reflect stray aspects of their religious beliefs, but result in a purely worldly target.
 In the year of the publication of the Attachment Parenting Book, Wendy Mogel, by contrast, suggested her own very influential concept of character education that was straightforwardly based on her Jewish faith (The Blessings of a Skinned Knee, 2001).